 Oil wells like the Frank Davis SL 21339 No. 1 located in the batture, the land located between the Mississippi River and its levees, have always presented challenges to operators.
 Operators treat this area, which is dry land most of the year, like marsh or offshore areas.
-When the Natchez gage is at 37.0 feet or above, the Frank Davis SL 21339 No. 1 becomes inaccessible by land.
-Tank batteries are typically raised on earthen mounds with pumps located on structures elevated above normal high water stage.
-When the batture floods, the operators are forced to work from boats.
-Major problems during high water, none comparing to events since the 500 year flood of 2011, often result in the wells being shut-in resulting in loss of income.
-(Pic 1 see Case Study)
+When the Natchez gauge is at 37.0 feet or above, the Frank Davis SL 21339 No. 1 becomes inaccessible by land.
+Tank batteries are typically raised on earthen mounds with pumps located on structures elevated above the normal high-water stage.
+When the batture floods, operators are forced to work from boats.
+Major problems during high water often result in wells being shut in, resulting in loss of income.
+(For pic 1, see Case Study.)

-When the Frank Davis SL 21339 No. 1 was completed on December 26, 2014, the Mississippi was beginning another historical event.
+When the Frank Davis SL 21339 No. 1 was completed Dec.
+26, 2014, the Mississippi was beginning another historical event.
 Never in recorded history had it performed in such a manner.
-The so called 500 year flood of 2011 saw the river reach the record stage of 61.95 feet above the previous record stage of 58.04 feet in 1937.
-But this rise was even more exceptional than 2011, because it came and stayed.
+The so called 500-year flood of 2011 saw the river reach the record stage of 61.95 feet above the previous record stage of 58.04 feet in 1937.
+But this rise was even more exceptional than 2011 because it came and stayed.
 The stage at Natchez was above 50.0 feet in August 2015.
-Even more unusual was when it did fall it only stayed low for 110 days before rising back to 56.7 feet and cresting on January 17, 2016.
+Even more unusual was when it did fall it only stayed low for 110 days before rising back to 56.7 feet and cresting on Jan.
+17, 2016.

 The Frank Davis SL 21339 No. 1 is a very good well.
-There are several pay zones in what geologically indicates to be a several well play and when completed oil was selling for over $100 per barrel.
+There are several pay zones in what geologically indicates to be a several well play, and when the well was completed, oil was selling for over $100 per barrel.
 Time was a huge factor in the completion.
-There were delays in getting right of ways, Corps of Engineers permits and environmental issues.
+There were delays in getting right of ways and Corps of Engineers permits, plus environmental issues.

-Aldridge Operating and the owners decided to use the J J Tech production system due to its low downtime, less routine maintenance and minimal environmental impact versus other forms of artificial lift.
+Aldridge Operating and the owners decided to use the JJ Tech production system was ideal in a flood zone due to its low downtime, less routine maintenance and minimal environmental impact versus other forms of artificial lift.
 The remaining issues surrounding how quickly the flow lines could be run were considered as there were numerous ridges and sloughs to cross.
-(Pic 2 & 3 see Case Study)
+(For pics 2 & 3, see Case Study.)

 As soon as river conditions allowed the right of way, ditching and levee crossing to be completed, the installation of the coiled line pipe began.
-The coiled line pipe arrived at the location on October 19, 2015.
-(Pic 4 & 5 see Case Study)
+The coiled line pipe arrived at the location Oct.
+19, 2015.
+(For pic 4 & 5, see Case Study.)

 The project took five days from mobilization to de-mobilization.
 The actual pipe stringing took only three days with 5,700’ on average installed per day.
-(Pic 6, 7 & 8 see Case Study)
+(For pic 6, 7 & 8, see Case Study.)

 The contractor on the job was Oilstone Energy Services.
 During the project they performed pull-through in six casing conduits at the levee crossing in less than four hours.
 (Pic 9 see Case Study)

-By December 4, 2015, the river stage was up to 38.0 feet covering the wellhead location.
-On December 6, 2015, the jet pump was dropped into the well from a boat and production was established the following day.
+By Dec.
+4, 2015, the river stage was up to 38.0 feet, covering the wellhead location.
+On Dec.
+6, 2015, the jet pump was dropped into the well from a boat, and production was established the following day.
 The vast majority of wells located in the batture have been shut in since this time period.
 Even though the river stage was measured at 50.53 feet on March 17, 2016, the Frank Davis SL 21339 No. 1 has continued to produce uninterrupted.